dshorthouse/dina/README.md

 ### Disclaimer

-The DINA API is under rapid development and so too is this gem.
-The intent of the latter is to be as closely aligned with the most recent version of the former.
-As such, this gem makes use of the DINA API reverse proxy in use by its frontend.
+The DINA APIs for each of its components are under rapid development and so too is this gem.
+The intent of the latter is to be as closely aligned with the most recent versions of the former.
+As such, this gem makes use of the DINA APIs via its frontend reverse proxy.

 [![Gem Version][8]][9]
 [![Continuous Integration Status][6]][7]